mathieugerard/Create2018/Mathieu Gerard/README.md

 The Meraki wifi network is collecting location of the mobile devices being seen.
 Those locations can be pushed to a listener so you can make use of them.

 All the details about the Meraki positioning can be found on [github.com/IndoorLocation/meraki-indoor-location](https://github.com/IndoorLocation/meraki-indoor-location).
-In this workshop, we will only focus on a little part of it.

 ### Import the Meraki configuration in Mapwize